mariadb-corporation/MaxScale/Documentation/Tutorials/Filter-Tutorial.md

 ### Duplicate Data From Your Application Into Cassandra

 The scenario we are using in this example is one in which you have an online gaming application that is designed to work with a MariaDB/MySQL database.
 The database schema includes a high score table which you would like to have access to in a Cassandra cluster.
-The application is already using MaxScale to connect to a MariaDB Galera cluster, using a service names BubbleGame.
+The application is already using MariaDB MaxScale to connect to a MariaDB Galera cluster, using a service names BubbleGame.
 The definition of that service is as follows
 ```
 [BubbleGame]
 type=service